JNuno007/TodoList-server/README.md

 ```

 - Create your `.env` file with your credentials and secrets
-- Run the server at port 5000 and Nodemon
+- Run the server at port 5000 with Nodemon

 ```
 npm start